project-tsurugi/tsurugidb/docs/sql-features.md

 Tsurugi internally handles `DECIMAL` as a floating point decimal number.
 In cast expressions, you can use DECIMAL with any number of digits by specifying `(CAST x as DECIMAL(*,*))`.
 On the other hand, the scale (`s`) is required when stored it into tables because it must be recorded as a fixed point number.

+The zone offset of `TIMESTAMP WITH TIME ZONE` refers the configuration parameter `zone_offset` in `[session]` section of `tsurugi.ini`.
+Values of that type are stored as UTC time internally in the database, and the conversion (from/to strings or local timestamps) will use the zone offset value above.
+We are planning to allow individual clients to specify the zone offset value in the future.

 ## Literals

 * [Exact numeric literals](#exact-numeric-literals)